Schools Programme – Primary & Second Level

 To find out how to register your school and for more information on how to get your child’s school involved in our amazing schools programme – please get in touch with your details here.

-Five Tips Before Going to Your First Opera – BVOF Schools Programme
+Five Tips Before Going to Your First Opera – BVOF Programme for Schools

 1. What is opera?